 Hurricane Harvey.
-Houston Electric's electric delivery system and CERC Corp.'s NGD suffered damage as a result of Hurricane Harvey, which struck the Texas coast on Friday, August 25, 2017.
+NGD suffered damage as a result of Hurricane Harvey, which struck the Texas coast on Friday, August 25, 2017.
 For further information regarding the impact of Hurricane Harvey, see Note 5 to our Interim Condensed Financial Statements.

 Regulatory Proceedings.
 For details related to our pending and completed regulatory proceedings to date in 2017, see "-Liquidity and Capital Resources -Regulatory Matters" below.